Raynhardt-Van-Zyl/Epimed_test_Directory_Rust/README.md

 ## License

 This project is licensed under the MIT License or Apache License 2.0, at your option.
 See the [LICENSE](LICENSE) file for details.

+## Future Power Saving Enhancements

+To further optimize power consumption and extend battery life for the EpiMed Device, the following enhancements are planned:

+- **Dynamic BLE Advertising Intervals**: Adjust BLE advertising intervals based on usage patterns or battery level to reduce power usage during periods of low activity.
+- **Peripheral Power Management**: Disable or put peripheral components (like sensors or LEDs) into low power states when not in use.
+- **Advanced Sleep Modes**: Explore deeper sleep modes such as System OFF with RAM retention for minimal power draw, waking only on critical events.
+- **Power-Aware Task Scheduling**: Implement task scheduling that prioritizes power efficiency, running intensive tasks only when necessary.
+- **Battery Level Adaptive Behavior**: Modify device behavior based on battery level, reducing functionality or frequency of operations as battery depletes.
+- **Wake-Up Source Optimization**: Configure specific wake-up sources (e.g., GPIO interrupts for user interaction or BLE connection requests) to minimize unnecessary wake-ups.

 ## Acknowledgments